la-haute-societe/craft-elasticsearch/README.md

 ````

+## About yii2-elasticsearch library

+At the time of the release of this plugin, no stable 2.1 version of the `yiisoft/yii2-elasticsearch` was released yet.
+However, that version is mandatory in order to connect to Elasticsearch instances 5 or upper.

+To simplify the installation process, a `la-haute-societe/yii2-elasticsearch` fork was made and flagged as stable.
+Please, note that **this fork was tested and intended to work with this plugin only**.

+## Licensing

+This plugin is free to try in development environments, but requires payment to be used in production environments.
+The license fee for this plugin is $99 (license + one year of updates) via the Craft Plugin Store, then $29 per year for updates (optional).

 ## Elasticsearch plugin Roadmap

 * Handle dependencies update
 * Detect need for re-indexation
+* Switch form `la-haute-societe/yii2-elasticsearch` to official 2.1 `yiisoft/yii2-elasticsearch` library as soon as a stable version will be released

 Brought to you by [![LHS Logo](resources/img/lhs.png) La Haute Société][lhs-site].